Skip to content

 NX Daemon process terminated and closed the connection

-The solution is to turn off the Nx Daemon:
+The solution is to disable the Nx Daemon:

 Terminal window